 Want to know how your SEO efforts are paying off?

-Google provides a free tool called Google Search Console that provides a ton of detailed information about your site’s performance, security issues, errors, and more.
+Google provides a free tool called Google Search Console that offers a ton of detailed information about your site’s performance, security issues, errors, and more.

 How does it work?
 That’s what we’re going to cover today.

 What is Google Search Console?

 Google Search Console is a suite of tools from Google that helps you track your site’s performance, find issues, and help your site rank higher in Google.
 It is a powerful, but complex, tool.

 Back in 2010, we wrote a thorough beginner’s guide to Google Webmaster Tools.
 Since then, there have been significant changes to Google Webmaster Tools, including a rebranding as Google Search Console.

 We’ve updated this guide to include how to use Google Search Console, what data you’ll find about your website, important data you might have forgotten about, and how to continually monitor for any issues that might affect your search engine rankings.